AP EZREAL THE UNHOLY BURST

 Threats to Ezreal with this build

 I'm a long time AP Ezreal player, with over 3000 games as the amazing burst damage unconventional mid laner, I've been playing since early Season 2.. through all his ups.. and downs.
-I am originally Australian, was in London for a year, and am now in Texas.
-On NA I am currently Platinum.
-I am also a musician and would love for you guys to check out some of my music :)
+I am originally Australian, was in London for a year, spent a year in Texas, stayed 2 years in San Francisco and finally have returned to Australia!
+On NA I reached Platinum I. I am also a musician and would love for you guys to check out some of my music :)

 I will be honest in saying AP Ezreal is not for everyone.
 His insane damage potential is only good if you hit EVERYTHING and yes..
 I mean everything.
 However, if you enjoy high risk - high reward champions with plenty of skillshots, look no further.